stephndz/PROJET-WINGZ/README.md

 This app comes with a [pre-loaded](http://stackoverflow.com/questions/513084/how-to-ship-an-android-application-with-a-database) SQLite database containing data about interesting points on a given itinerary.
 The picture are also pre-loaded in an asset folder.

+### Location

+The app launches automatic location updates so it can provide content-aware data.
+Fastest and normal update intervals are setted by default between 5 and 10 seconds.
+The app should rely only on GPS connectivity to get the current location.

 ### Activity Package

 #### ScrollingActivity